athypar01/takeHome/README.md

 The FrndsApp module displays the age demographics of the an user's friends.
 The app lets an anonymous user to

-- To reqister / update / delete a basic profile of an user (i.e. name, age, weight).
+- Reqister / Update / Delete the basic profile of an user (i.e. name, age, weight).
 - Add / Update other registered users as friends.

 ## TECH STACK